Haworthia magnifica var. acuminata (M.B.Bayer) M.B.Bayer

 Haworthia acuminata, Haworthia retusa var. acuminata, Haworthia retusa f. acuminata

-Haworthia magnifica var. acuminata is a stemless, solitary to slowly proliferous, evergreen, rosette-forming succulent.
-It is one of the innumerable local form of the very variable Haworthia magnifica.
-It distinguishes for the leaves that are longer with a stiff truncate end-area.
-The rosettes are dense and up to 3.2 inches (8 cm) in diameter.
-The leaves are dark green, brownish-green to purplish, up to 2 inches (5 cm) long and striated with 4 or 5 pale brown or grayish veins along the upper surfaces.
-The flowers are small, with green lines and a green throat.
+Haworthia magnifica var. acuminata is a small succulent that forms stemless, solitary to slowly proliferous rosettes.
+The longer leaves with a stiff truncate end-area distinguish this variety from Haworthia magnifica var. magnifica.
+The rosettes grow up to 3.2 inches (8 cm) in diameter.
+Leaves are dark green, brownish-green to purplish, striated, with 4 or 5 pale brown or grayish veins along the upper surfaces.
+They are up to 2 inches (5 cm) long.
+Flowers are small, white with green lines and a green throat.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).